AJ-Wuu/Projects/Machine Learning/README.md

   * Predict the response of the unknown data point using the most popular response value from the K-nearest neighbors
 ## Decision Trees
 * Definition: Decision trees are built by splitting the training set into distinct nodes, where one node contains all of or most of one category of the data.
-* Algorithms
+* Algorithm
-  * Step 1: Choose an attribute from the dataset
+  * Choose an attribute from the dataset
-  * Step 2: Calculate the significance of attribute in splitting of data
+  * Calculate the significance of attribute in splitting of data
-  * Step 3: Split data based on the value of the best attribute
+  * Split data based on the value of the best attribute
-  * Step 4: Go to Step 1
+  * Go back to the beginning
 * Predictiveness is based on decrease in impurity of nodes
 * Entropy is the measure of randomness or uncertainty
 * More predictiveness, purer (less impurity), lower entropy, less uniform of the distribution